 - How to Work with Case Studies – tips and techniques to help you start working with case studies

-- ANSWERS TO 7 MOST FREQUENTLY ASKED QUESTIONS (FAQs) — Please read!
+- Answers to THE 7 MOST FREQUENTLY ASKED QUESTIONS (FAQs) — Please read!!!

 You can always revisit this material and see more detailed information in the Online Guide by clicking on the “Help” button in upper right corner of the application screens.